 If you have been injured due to the actions of another person, you have the right to file a personal injury claim for compensation.
+So, how does a personal injury lawsuit work in Colorado?
 The process you go through will depend on the nature and extent of your injuries, the type of claim you have, and the specifics of your individual case.

 Basic Process for Filing a Personal Injury Lawsuit in Colorado